canjs/can-stache-bindings/docs/bindings.md

 <my-component {$child-attr}="value"/>
 ```

 > __Note:__ If the value is an object, changes to its properties will still be updated.
-See [can-stache-bindings.oneWayObjects].
+See [can-stache-bindings#OneWayBindingWithObjects One Way Binding With Objects].

 #### [can-stache-bindings.toParent one-way to parent]